I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 That is why I strongly reaffirmed America's commitment to seek a world in which no nations hold nuclear weapons.

-So, well, who's who should decide this then?
+So, well, who should decide this then?

 If no single nation should pick and choose which nation holds nuclear weapons, this is outrageous.